Why Travelling Makes You MORE Employable

 Many of us study, and the majority of us all have to work, so going travelling is essentially putting a halt to that and keeping off the career ladder.
 You might think that is damaging to what path you take professionally, but we are now starting to discover why travelling actually makes you MORE employable.

-Yes, that’s right, going travelling is thought to actually help your working career and to get ahead in life!
+Yes, that’s right, going travelling is thought to actually help your working career and to help you get ahead in life!
 So don’t start feeling guilty for hitting the road, because the wonderful open-minded experiences you’ll encounter are only going to benefit you.
 Although it will vary from country to country and employer to employer, recent research suggests the majority boosts your work prospects.

 What are the reasons travelling makes you MORE employable?
 Here are my 2 cents.

-You learn to deal with others, understand them better, get along with others and inevitably make friends and network.
+You learn to deal with others, understand them better, get along with everyone and inevitably make friends and network.
 You never know who you might bump into or who could be a great contact to have in the future for a job you might want.

 Adapt To New Situations

 You probably won’t speak the local language, so you have to adapt when buying things and maybe use the best hand signals you can muster up.
-Perhaps you’re in the middle of Delhi, India, and an escorted elephant trumps past you, how will you react?
-These are all new situations that you just learn to adapt to whilst travelling.
+Perhaps you’re in the middle of Africa and an elephant trumps past you, how will you react?
+These are all new situations that you just learn to adapt to while travelling.